Interproximal reduction: what is the orthodontic treatment?

 There can be some side effects to teeth stripping, it can cause increased sensitivity in the teeth exposed to the reduction treatment, as well as the loss of healthy layers or parts of dental structure that are eliminated.
 This means that interdental stripping can slightly hurt, normally only in the short term.

-IPR in orthodontics: Before and after
+IPR in orthodontics: before and after

 Graphic of teeth before and after IPR treatment